-The Minnesota Department of Revenue has the following programs that may offer some property tax assistance to property owners:
+The following Minnesota Department of Revenue programs may offer some property tax assistance to property owners:

 The homestead credit refund is a property tax refund that consists of two separate programs: 1) regular property tax refund and 2) special property tax refund.
-Both programs require a valid social security number and that your property is classified as your homestead.
+Both programs require a valid Social Security number and that the property is classified as your homestead.

 Regular property tax refund

 You may be eligible for a refund based on household income and the property taxes paid on your primary residence.
 You may qualify for a regular property tax refund if all these statements are true: